A war of traditional art vs digital art has been long waging since digital art has come into existence?

 8. Uses All Your Senses

 Practicing traditional art gives you the chance of connecting with it.
-You touch the object, feel its texture, connect with it (something which cannot be done with digital art).
+You touch the object, feel its texture, and connect with it (something which cannot be done with digital art).

 9. Traditional Art Is Infinite